SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Closures.rst

 Trailing Closures
 -----------------

-If you need to pass a closure expression to a function as one of the function's arguments, and the closure expression is long, it can sometimes be clearer to write it as a :newTerm:`trailing closure` instead.
+If you need to pass a closure expression to a function as the function's final argument, and the closure expression is long, it can sometimes be useful to write it as a :newTerm:`trailing closure` instead.
 A trailing closure is a closure expression that is written outside of (and *after*) the parentheses of the function call it supports: